cksystemsteaching/selfie/README.md

 First of all, the code needs to be written according to strict syntactic rules.
 We need to say `int` and `return`, also called *keywords*, exactly as is, and even the parentheses, the braces, and the semicolon need to be where they are.
 But the code also contains information about how large the value of `n` as well as its doubled value as returned by `double` can ever be.
 This is done using the `int` keyword which specifies the *range* or *type* of the involved values.

-> Everything on a computer is finite, even numbers!
+> The range of numerical values on a computer is always finite!

 Most importantly, the `double` procedure you see here is not a mathematical function on arbitrarily large numerical values.
 It is code that instructs a machine to compute the doubled value of whole numbers within a given finite range.
 This is a big difference!